Chart Color Schemes

 Merrimac's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Merrimac's health data shows a relatively positive picture with low prevalence of common conditions among its general population, although higher than national averages for older and at-risk groups.
+Merrimac's health data shows a relatively positive picture with low prevalence rates for common health conditions among its general population.

-Approximately 52% (3,839 people) have private health cover, slightly above the average SA2 area.
-The most prevalent medical conditions are mental health issues affecting 8.5% of residents and arthritis impacting 6.9%.
-Notably, 71.6% of Merrimac residents report no medical ailments, similar to Rest of Qld's 71.7%.
-The area has a lower proportion of seniors aged 65 and over at 15.3% (1,131 people), compared to Rest of Qld's 17.1%.
-However, health outcomes among Merrimac's senior residents require more attention than the broader population.
+However, these rates are higher than the national average for older and at-risk cohorts.
+Approximately 52% of Merrimac residents have private health cover, slightly above the average SA2 area rate.
+The most prevalent medical conditions in the area are mental health issues (8.5%) and arthritis (6.9%), with 71.6% of residents reporting no medical ailments, similar to the Rest of Qld's 71.7%.
+Merrimac has a lower proportion of seniors aged 65 and over at 15.3% (1,131 people) compared to Rest of Qld's 17.1%.
+While health outcomes among seniors require more attention than the broader population, overall health indicators in Merrimac are relatively positive.

 Frequently Asked Questions - Health